risk-first/website/supporting/Quick-Summary.md

 A key question then is: **how do we select the right tools for the job?**

-## 2. We can Look at Projects in Terms of Risks
+## 2. We Can Look at Projects in Terms of Risks

 One way to examine the project in-flight is by looking at the [risks](Glossary#risk) it faces.